openethereum/openethereum.github.io/FAQ-CLI,-Mining,-and-Networks.md

 ## All my 'eth_sendTransaction' calls only return '0x00000000...00000000' as return value!?!

 You're probably trying to send from a locked account.
-Ensure you use the `--unlock` (to specify which account(s) to unlock) and `--password` (to pass in the file contain any passwords needed to unlock those acocunts) so that the account(s) from which you're sending the transaction are unlocked.
+Ensure you use the `--unlock` (to specify which accounts to unlock) and `--password` (to pass in the file contain any passwords needed to unlock those accounts) so that the accounts from which you're sending the transaction are unlocked.

 ## I've received an abuse message from my ISP/hosting provider.
 Something about malicious activity triggered by Parity.